Ukendio/jecs/docs/learn/concepts/builtin-component-traits.md

 # Builtin Component Traits

-Component traits are ID and pairs that can be added to components to modify their behavior.
+Component traits are IDs and pairs that can be added to components to modify their behavior.
 This manual contains an overview of all component traits supported by Jecs.

 # Cleanup Traits